getify/You-Dont-Know-JS/objects-classes/ch3.md

 thing.greeting();        // Hello!
 ```

-Just to be clear: the `greeting` property (method) *looks like* it's on (owned by) the `thing` object here.
+The `greeting` property (method) *looks like* it exists on (is owned by) the `thing` object here.
 But that's a mirage.
+Each class method is added to the `prototype` object of the constructor.

-Actually, `greeting` only exists at `SomethingCool.prototype.greeting`.
-But since `thing` is `[[Prototype]]` linked to `SomethingCool.prototype` (see Chapter 2), the `thing.greeting()` reference traverses the `[[Prototype]]` chain and finds the method to execute.
+So, `greeting(..)` only exists as `SomethingCool.prototype.greeting`.
+Since `thing` is `[[Prototype]]` linked to `SomethingCool.prototype` (see Chapter 2) via the `new` keyword instantiation, the `thing.greeting()` reference traverses the `[[Prototype]]` chain and finds the method to execute.

-Class methods should only be invoked via an instance; `SomethingCool.greeting()` doesn't work because there *is no* such property `SomethingCool.greeting`.
+Class methods should only be invoked via an instance; `SomethingCool.greeting()` doesn't work because there *is no* such property.
 You *could* invoke `SomethingCool.prototype.greeting()`, but that's not generally proper/advised in standard class-oriented coding.
-Always access methods via the instances.
+Always access class methods via the instances.

 ## Class Instance `this`

 We will cover the `this` keyword in much more detail in a subsequent chapter.
-But as it relates to class-oriented code, the `this` keyword generally refers to the current instance that's the context of any method invocation.
+But as it relates to class-oriented code, the `this` keyword generally refers to the current instance that is the context of any method invocation.

 In the constructor, as well as any methods, you can use `this.` to either add or access properties on the current instance: